Bacteria Biofilm as bio-factory for tissue regeneration

 Impact

-BIOACTION would radically advance the future of infection treatment by revolutionizing classical approaches, leading to:
+BIOACTION would radically advance the future of infection treatment by revolutionizing the classical approaches leading to the improvement of state of care, health outcomes, and achieving huge socio-economic benefits.

 Interdisciplinary Nature